dustywhite7/Econ8310/Notes/11 - Bayesian Modeling II/11 - Bayesian Modeling II.md

         x[i] = pm.Exponential('x_%i' % i, (i+1.0)**2)
 ```

-The remainder of this chapter examines some practical examples of PyMC3 and PyMC3 modeling:
+The remainder of this chapter examines some practical examples of PyMC and PyMC modeling:

 ##### Example: Challenger Space Shuttle Disaster <span id="challenger"/>